 If this happens to you, don’t fret.
-There are ways to bounce back and recover from this seemingly failed attempt.
+There are ways to bounce back and recover from this.

 Understand why you were denied

 The first step to understanding what to do from here means getting a complete understanding of why your credit card application was denied.
-In some cases, it could be that your application was incomplete, or the bank could not verify some of the information you provided in your application.
+In some cases, it could be that your application was incomplete or the bank couldn’t verify some of the information you provided.